Accreditation and CE hours

 Certification is earned from the school you choose to attend, which is why selecting a balanced, progressive, and inspiring school is so valuable.

-Whether you are adding aromatherapy to an existing profession or are a part of the 21st century wellness movement, becoming a certified aromatherapist with the New York Institute of Aromatic Studies means you will be recognized as having acquired the knowledge, skills and tools that not only comply to industry and professional standards but support your success as part of the new generation of aromatherapists.
+Whether you are adding aromatherapy to an existing profession or are a part of the 21st century wellness movement, becoming a certified aromatherapist with The School of Aromatic Studies means you will be recognized as having acquired the knowledge, skills and tools that not only comply to industry and professional standards but support your success as part of the new generation of aromatherapists.

 Interested in making your own aromatherapy product line to take to market?
 We highly recommend the Botanical Body Care Course where you will receive in-depth resources about labeling laws, and other cosmetic regulations in the U.S. and the E.U. along with an extensive lineup of botanical palettes and product formulation.